w3f/polkadot-wiki/docs/learn/learn-runtime-upgrades.md

 ### Forkless Upgrades - Parachains & Solo Chains

-The architecture for parachains and solo chains is the same as the relay chain, with the runtime code being stored on-chain.
+The node architectural design for parachains and solo chains is similar to that of the relay chain, with the runtime code being stored on-chain.
 Solo chains, which are blockchains which are not secured by / following the relay chain's consensus, are able to be update with whatever governance that solo chain has implemented.
 This could either be a governance system like [OpenGov](./learn-polkadot-opengov.md),